The Object Network is an architecture for programming and connecting computers.

 As described above, these features will be implemented through the simple concept of a link to each of your objects that are hosted in various places.

-In order to quickly demonstrate the power of links in this Metaverse, the initial functionality offered will be focused around importing of existing data.
-That is, it will allow you to import such things as 3D models for regions and items, URLs to images, data from APIs, and so-on.
+In order to quickly demonstrate the power of links in this Metaverse, the initial functionality offered will be focused around importing of existing 3D models and media.
+That is, it will allow you to import such things as models for regions and items, URLs to images and so-on.
 These can then be manipulated in-world to quickly build an explorable Metaverse.

 Perhaps you could import a gallery building model, then place your art photos on the wall.
 Others can grab a copy of a different gallery they found elsewhere in the Metaverse to use themselves for their own photos, or, with permission, grab links to their favourite works of yours.
 You can then link all these regions together - putting your galleries adjacent to each other to form the beginnings of an artists' quarter.
 Even though others will be able to link to your works or copy them (still constrained by relevant law), no-one can remove your signed ownership of the original, and that can be transferred to another owner.